Check this out:

 Huddleston Pond: This pond, off of NE Yamhill Street in Willamina, has changed names and was formerly known as Hampton Pond.
 Trout stocking begins in December and typically continues into early June, or until water conditions are no longer suitable for trout.

-Marys and Long Tom Rivers: Opens April 26 to the harvest of trout with a limit of five fish per day, 8-inch minimum length; bait allowed.
+Marys and Long Tom Rivers: Opened April 25 to the harvest of trout with a limit of five fish per day, 8-inch minimum length; bait allowed.
 Both streams support healthy populations of native cutthroat trout, particularly in their upper reaches.
 The Long Tom below Fern Ridge Dam is well-populated with an assortment of warmwater gamefish (e.g. bass, crappie, bullhead catfish), though bank fishing access is limited.

 ODFW will host a Free Fishing Weekend event for kids 10 and younger on June 7 at the Willamette Fish Hatchery from 9 a.m. to noon.
 Call Tami Edmunds at (541) 782-2933 for more information.

-The lower river (Leaburg Dam downstream to Hendricks Bridge) will be stocked regularly from opening day (April 26) through mid-late August Highlights of the 2013 McKenzie River hatchery trout releases follow:
+The lower river (Leaburg Dam downstream to Hendricks Bridge) will be stocked regularly from opening day (April 25) through early September.
+Highlights of the 2015 McKenzie River hatchery trout releases follow:

-Upper McKenzie River: The first hatchery trout boat release will take place in early May as water temperatures rise, and will continue through mid-September.
+Upper McKenzie River: The first hatchery trout boat release took place in early May and releases will continue through mid-September.
 Truck releases at the upper river boat ramps will start in mid-May and continue through mid-late August.
-Postponing the first boat release should reduce the potential for cold water and poor weather conditions to affect catch rates.
 Releases of hatchery trout from Forest Glen Boat Ramp downstream to Finn Rock will be delayed until late June to reduce impacts to wild trout in this section of river.
 Boat releases will occur on an approximately three-week rotation, and truck releases will occur 2 weeks after boat releases to maintain catch rates.

-Lower McKenzie River: Large numbers of hatchery trout will be released into the lower river (from midway between Greenwood Boat Ramp and Leaburg Landing to Hendricks Bridge Wayside) to benefit anglers this year.
-Hatchery trout releases will occur every three weeks, beginning on opening day until late August.
+Lower McKenzie River: Large numbers of hatchery trout will be released into the lower river (generally from Leaburg Landing to Hendricks Bridge Wayside) to benefit anglers this year.
+Hatchery trout releases will occur every three weeks, beginning on opening day until early-to-mid September.
 Hatchery rainbow trout are not released below Hendricks Bridge Wayside.

 Additional Information: All hatchery rainbow trout released into the McKenzie River are marked with an adipose fin clip.
 Anglers must release all non-adipose fin-clipped trout caught in the mainstem McKenzie.
-The lower 11 miles of the McKenzie River below Hayden Bridge and the McKenzie River from Forest Glen Boat Ramp at Blue River upstream to Trail Bridge Dam are restricted to fishing with flies and lures only, and all trout must be released unharmed.
+The lower 20 miles of the McKenzie River below Hendricks, Bridge and the McKenzie River from Forest Glen Boat Ramp at Blue River upstream to Trail Bridge Dam are restricted to fishing with flies and lures only, and all trout must be released unharmed, with the exception of the area between Hendricks Bridge and Hayden Bridge where 5 adipose fin-marked trout may be harvested.

 The McKenzie River is open for adipose fin-clipped steelhead and non-adipose fin-clipped steelhead greater than 24 inches in length the entire year.
 Anglers may retain 3 adult steelhead per day, 2 of which may be non-adipose fin-clipped steelhead greater than 24 inches in length.
 There is an annual limit of 20 non-adipose fin-clipped steelhead per year, although additional hatchery harvest tags may be purchased to record harvested adult hatchery salmon and steelhead.
 Summer steelhead are not native to the basin and harvesting these fish before they spawn will benefit wild rainbow trout.
 Although native rainbow trout over 24 inches are extremely rare, anglers who happen to catch one are encouraged to release it unharmed.